History of Italy: Etruscan civilization

 The Etruscan civilization flourished in central Italy after 800 BC.
-The origins of the Etruscans are lost in prehistory.
-The main hypotheses are that they are indigenous, probably stemming from the Villanovan culture.
-A mitochondrial DNA study of 2013 has suggested that the Etruscans were probably an indigenous population.
+The main hypotheses on the origins of the Etruscans are that they are indigenous, probably stemming from the Villanovan culture, or that they are the result of invasion from the north or the Near East.
+A 2007 study has suggested a Near Eastern origin.
+The researchers conclude that their data, taken from the modern Tuscan population, "support the scenario of a post-Neolithic genetic input from the Near East to the present-day population of Tuscany".
+In the absence of any dating evidence, there is however no direct link between this genetic input and the Etruscans.
+By contrast, a mitochondrial DNA study of 2013 has suggested that the Etruscans were probably an indigenous population.
+Among ancient populations, ancient Etruscans are found to be closest to a Neolithic population from Central Europe.

 It is widely accepted that Etruscans spoke a non-Indo-European language.
-Some inscriptions in a similar language have been found on the Aegean island of Lemnos.
+Some inscriptions in a similar language, known as Lemnian, have been found on the Aegean island of Lemnos.
 Etruscans were a monogamous society that emphasized pairing.
 The historical Etruscans had achieved a form of state with remnants of chiefdom and tribal forms.
-The Etruscan religion was an immanent polytheism, in which all visible phenomena were considered to be a manifestation of divine power, and deities continually acted in the world of men and could, by human action or inaction, be dissuaded against or persuaded in favor of human affairs.
+The first attestations of an Etruscan religion can be traced to the Villanovan culture.

 Etruscan expansion was focused across the Apennines.
-Some small towns in the 6th century BC have disappeared during this time, ostensibly consumed by greater, more powerful neighbors.
-However, there exists no doubt that the political structure of the Etruscan culture was similar, albeit more aristocratic, to Magna Graecia in the south.
-The mining and commerce of metal, especially copper and iron, led to an enrichment of the Etruscans and to the expansion of their influence in the Italian peninsula and the western Mediterranean sea.
+The political structure of the Etruscan culture was similar, albeit more aristocratic, to Magna Graecia in the south.
+The mining and commerce of metal, especially copper and iron, led to an enrichment of the Etruscans and to the expansion of their influence in the Italian peninsula and the western Mediterranean.
 Here their interests collided with those of the Greeks, especially in the 6th century BC, when Phoceans of Italy founded colonies along the coast of France, Catalonia and Corsica.
-This led the Etruscans to ally themselves with the Carthaginians, whose interests also collided with the Greeks.
+This led the Etruscans to ally themselves with the Carthaginians.

-Around 540 BC, the Battle of Alalia led to a new distribution of power in the western Mediterranean Sea.
-Although the battle had no clear winner, Carthage managed to expand its sphere of influence at the expense of the Greeks, and Etruria saw itself relegated to the northern Tyrrhenian Sea with full ownership of Corsica.
-From the first half of the 5th century, the new international political situation meant the beginning of the Etruscan decline after losing their southern provinces.
+Around 540 BC, the Battle of Alalia led to a new distribution of power in the western Mediterranean.
+Carthage expanded its sphere of influence at the expense of the Greeks, and Etruria saw itself relegated to Corsica.
+From the first half of the 5th century, the new international political situation meant the beginning of the Etruscan decline.
 In 480 BC, Etruria's ally Carthage was defeated by a coalition of Magna Graecia cities led by Syracuse.

 A few years later, in 474 BC, Syracuse's tyrant Hiero defeated the Etruscans at the Battle of Cumae.
 Etruria's influence over the cities of Latium and Campania weakened, and it was taken over by Romans and Samnites.
 In the 4th century, Etruria saw a Gallic invasion end its influence over the Po valley and the Adriatic coast.
 Meanwhile, Rome had started annexing Etruscan cities.
 This led to the loss of their north provinces.
 Etruscia was assimilated by Rome around 500 BC.